liuandy1207/notes/topics/cFunctions.md

 ## Input - `scanf`
 Reads input froms standard input. <br>
 Returns the quantity of values successfully read OR the constant `EOF` to indicate that the End Of File has been reached.
-Always check this value. <br>
+Always check this value.
-Requires a pointer to a variable to store the value read in from stdin.
 ```C
 scanf("%d", &input);   // reads in one integer, stores it in the variable input
 scanf("&c", &input);   // reads in one character, including whitespace
 scanf(" &c", &input);   // reads in one character, ignoring whitespace

 ```
+Requires a pointer to a variable to store the value read in from stdin. <br>
-Multiple format specifiers can be used to read in more than one value. <br>
+Multiple format specifiers can be used to read in more than one value.